 On Thursday, September 28, each of our schools and offices will recognise Orange Shirt Day and the National Day for Truth and Reconciliation to honour the survivors, descendents, and the victims of residential schools.
 Orange Shirt Day and the National Day for Truth and Reconciliation are officially observed on Saturday, September 30 this year.

 What is Orange Shirt Day?

 When Phyllis Webstad was just six years old, she was taken from her home and boarded at St. Joseph's Mission, a residential school just south of Williams Lake, British Columbia.
-Her experience has led to the national recognition of the orange shirt as a symbol of remembrance.
+Having bought a brand new orange shirt to wear for her first day of school, she was quickly stripped of her personal belongings and never had the opportunity to wear her orange shirt again.
+Phyllis' experience has led to the national recognition of the orange shirt as a symbol of remembrance.

 Resources for Parents and Teachers